NhatThanh92/CFD/README.md

-## This project uses Coupling WRF/FLUENT to simulate the complex terrain
+## Coupling WRF/FLUENT to simulate the complex terrain

 **1. Coupling WRF and FLUENT:**